🔥 DeepEval 4.0 just got released. Read the announcement.

 Custom Templates

-You can customize the prompts used to simulate user turns by passing a custom simulation template to ConversationSimulator.
+Customize the prompts used to simulate user turns by passing a template= to default_simulation_node and feeding the returned node into simulation_graph.

 @staticmethod